spotlightpa/poor-richard/content/news/2024-06-25-SPLBUDGETPREV.md

 twitter-title = "The Pa. budget deadline is Sunday.
 There’s still no deal on education."
 +++

-+++
-authors = ["Stephen Caruso"]
-blurb = "With the PA budget deadline approaching, lawmakers have found common ground on taxes, permitting, and college.
-But crucially, they’re far from a deal on basic education funding." byline = "Stephen Caruso of Spotlight PA" description = "As PA's budget deadline nears, lawmakers have found common ground on taxes, permitting, and college.
-But they’re far from a deal on education funding." image = "2023/07/01jb-2wj9-7c7j-j9jk.jpeg" image-credit = "Commonwealth Media Services" image-description = "The Pennsylvania Capitol building in Harrisburg." internal-id = "SPLBUDGETPREV" kicker = "The Capitol" modal-exclude = false og-title = "The Pa. budget deadline is Sunday.
-There’s still no deal on education." pinned = false published = 2024-06-25T04:00:00-04:00 slug = "budget-deadline-education-funding-surplus-deal-pennsylvania-taxes" suppress-date = false title = "A big education fight stands in the way of a Pa. budget deal" title-tag = "PA lawmakers clash over education funding as deadline nears" topics = ["The Capitol"] twitter-title = "The Pa. budget deadline is Sunday.
-There’s still no deal on education."
-+++

 HARRISBURG — How much money to spend on Pennsylvania’s public education system has become a key barrier to a budget deal as lawmakers launch a barrage of talks ahead of the June 30 deadline.

 Leaders in the split legislature say there are potential compromises on other key topics, including overhauling the state&#39;s permitting process, making college cheaper, and creating new tax breaks.